aeraki-mesh/aeraki/lazyxds/README.md

    172.22.0.8:9080                  HEALTHY     OK                outbound|9080||details.default.svc.cluster.local
    ```

-   We can see there are only reviews and details endpoints, which are the endpoints product page just need.
+   Only reviews and details endpoints are in the eds, which are the exact endpoints product page needs.

 6. Access bookinfo again: